k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/05_create_broadway_flow.md

 Now, let's start creating a new Broadway flow which selects a data from a DB table and creates a Json file, based on the selected DB records:

+#### Step 1- Creating a new Broadway Flow

 1. Download and open the [demo project](/articles/demo_project) in the Fabric Studio.

 2. Go to **Project Tree** > **Shared Objects**, right click **Broadway** > **New Flow** to open the Flow Name pop-up window.

 3. Populate the flow name and press **Ok**.
 The empty flow will open.

-4. Populate the 1st Stage:
+#### Step 2- Populating the 1st Stage of the Flow

-   -  Get the list of customers,  that purchased more that one new subscription (contract) during the last 42 months:

-   - The data needs to be selected from **CONTRACT** table of **CRM_DB** interface based on the following SQL query:
+1. Get the list of customers,  that purchased more that one new subscription (contract) during the last 42 months.
+The data needs to be selected from **CONTRACT** table of **CRM_DB** interface based on the following SQL query:

      ```
      Select count(*) As no_of_contracts,